1. What paperwork is required for field trip participants? Who is responsible for collecting that paperwork?

 7. Who is responsible for covering field trip costs?

 Field trip costs should be incorporated into course fees.
 If you need to change the fees for your course, please contact the ESS Department Administrator (Scott Dakins) to discuss the process and necessary paperwork.
 Note that applications to change course fees are typically due two to three quarters in advance of the quarter of instruction.

 8. Who should I contact about reserving field equipment?

-For equipment owned by the ESS Department, contact our Building Coordinator (Dave McDougall) or Mike Harrell.
+For equipment owned by the ESS Department, contact Mike Harrell.
 If a course requires equipment that is not owned by the ESS Department or which the ESS Department does not stock in large enough quantities for all field trip participants, it is the instructor’s responsibility to place an order for that equipment through the University Bookstore by the quarterly deadline.

 Enrolled UW Seattle students, faculty, and staff are also eligible to rent some camping gear from the UWild Gear Garage.
 Students receiving Financial Aid may be eligible to borrow UWild Gear at lower or no cost; please encourage students to contact the UWild Gear Garage to inquire about this.

 9. Are there any additional policies to be aware of regarding international travel?

 Field trip leaders who are planning trips outside of the United States must set up a health and safety program with the UW Office of Global Affairs.

 All UW students and employees should complete the UW Office of Global Affairs’ International Travel Registry prior to engaging in international travel.
 Students traveling abroad for academic purposes must also meet the additional pre-departure requirements outlined in the Student International Travel Policy.
 Questions regarding international field trips can be directed to Katherine Kroeger in the UW Office of Global Affairs.